mattmcd/mattmcd.github.io/_posts/2016-05-08-Scheduled-Downloads-EC2-Docker.markdown

 - [urllib2](https://docs.python.org/2/library/urllib2.html) for retrieving
   data from the web

-A pcommon problem with deploying Python applications is packaging the code with the libraries it depends on, so that the code can be run on the deployed application host correctly.
+A common problem with deploying Python applications is packaging the code with the libraries it depends on, so that the code can be run on the deployed application host correctly.
 A number of [packaging solutions](https://wiki.python.org/moin/deployment) exist,